PyTorch for Beginners: Semantic Segmentation using torchvision

 1. What is Semantic Segmentation?

 Semantic Segmentation is an image analysis procedure in which we classify each pixel in the image into a class.

 This is similar to what humans do all the time by default.
 Whenever we look at something, we try to “segment” what portions of the image into a predefined class/label/category, subconsciously.

 Essentially, Semantic Segmentation is the technique through which we can achieve this with computers.3

 You can read more about Segmentation in our post on Image Segmentation.

 Let’s focus on the Semantic Segmentation process.

 Let’s say we have the following image as input.

 After semantic segmentation, you get the following output:

 As you can see, each pixel in the image is classified to its respective class.
 For example, the person is one class, the bike is another and the third is the background.

-This is, in most simple terms, what Semantic Segmentation is – identifying and separating each of the objects in an image and labelling them accordigly.
+This is, in most simple terms, what Semantic Segmentation is – identifying and separating each of the objects in an image and labeling them accordingly.